jdsham/hf-ai-agents-course/docs/src/DESIGN.md

     */

-    // Initialize empty list for converted messages converted_messages ← []
+    // Initialize empty list for converted messages converted_messages = []

-    // Iterate through each message in the input messages list FOR EACH message IN messages DO
+    // Iterate through each message in the input messages list using variable name 'm' FOR m IN messages DO
-        // Check if the sender is "orchestrator"
-        IF message.sender = "orchestrator" THEN
+        // Check if the sender is "orchestrator" using dictionary access IF m["sender"] = "orchestrator" THEN
-            // Create HumanMessage with the message content langchain_message ← HumanMessage(content=message.content)
+            // Create HumanMessage with the message content using dictionary access message = HumanMessage(content=m["content"])
         ELSE
-            // Create AIMessage with the message content langchain_message ← AIMessage(content=message.content)
+            // Create AIMessage with the message content using dictionary access message = AIMessage(content=m["content"])
         END IF

-        // Append the created message to the converted_messages list converted_messages ← converted_messages + [langchain_message]
+        // Append the created message to the converted_messages list using append() method converted_messages.append(message)
     END FOR

     // Return the converted_messages list